 i.
-Describe the state's method for addressing individual problems as they are discovered.
-Include information regarding responsible parties and GENERAL methods for problem correction and the state's method for analyzing information from individual problems, identifying systemic deficiencies, and implementing remediation actions.
+Describe the Stateâs method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
 In addition, provide information on the methods used by the state to document these items.

 Identified problems are researched and addressed by the Department through the use of generated monthly reports.
 The Department monitors to ensure that contract objectives and goals are met as appropriate.
 Should the delegated entity not meet the requirements then a corrective action plan is required and/or a recoupment of funds may occur.